Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Details.
 - [x] Volumes.

-### Provisioned IOPS Costs: you are charged for the IOPS and storage whether or not you use them in a given month.
+### True or False: Provisioned IOPS Costs - you are charged for the IOPS and storage whether or not you use them in a given month.

 - [x] True.
 - [ ] False.